pmaurya5060/MuscleMaxxing/README.md

 # MuscleMaxxing
-Your ultimate guide to training every muscle group effectively.
+Your ultimate guide to training every muscle group effectively